korhvi/FullStack/README.md

 - Implementing token-based authentication
 - End-to-end testing with Playwright and Cypress

+Part 13: Working with Relational Databases
+- Integrated PostgreSQL with Node.js using Sequelize.
+- Created models, handled relationships, and managed migrations.
+- Worked with advanced queries and many-to-many relationships.
+- Completed tasks to deepen understanding of relational databases.

 This repository contains my solutions and implementations for the course assignments.